-- Touch ▲▼ to choose and set an option. - Touch to complete the setting and return to the menu screen.
+- Touch ▲▼ to choose and set an option. - Once you touch

+, the settings will be made, and the menu screen will reappear.

 Print Type Standard Prints 1 image per page.

 Index Prints several reduced size images per page.

 Both Prints both standard and index formats.

-D-4- On Prints the shooting date.
+Doto On Prints the shooting date.

 Date Off

 File No. On Prints the file number.

-riie No. Off
+rile No. Off

-Clear DPOF On Removes all print settings after printing.
+Clear DPOF data On Removes all print settings after printing.

-data Off
+Off -